FAQ

 Q: What if there is a best practice from outside the Black Sea region that we would like to implement in a BBSEA focus country?
 Would this be considered innovative?

 A: Yes.
 As long as the solution is new to the context where it will be implemented and offers improvement over current local practices.
+You should highlight this advantage (lower risk because it is proven elsewhere) in your application.

 Q: What is the expected time commitment for the accelerator program?